Casbin

 Enforcer::instance('rbac')->addPermissionForUser('user1', '/user', 'read');

-For more API usages, please refer to the official documentation.
+For more API usage, please refer to the official documentation.

 Enforcer::addPermissionForUser('user1', '/user', 'read');